deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 So imagine the current state as the input data, and the distribution of future states as the dependent data, or the output.
 From each state in the system, by sampling you can determine the probability of what will happen next, doing so recursively at each step of the walk through the system's states.

-## Markov Chains and Neural Networks
+## Neural Networks Mapping Transitions

 Neural networks map inputs to outputs.
 They might treat the current state as the input and map it to an output; that is, they could describe the transition from one layer to the next, or from raw data to the final results of a classifier.